 - García, P. N. (Forthcoming, 2018).
 Conscious Conceptual Manipulation for L2 Development.
 In J. P. Lantolf & M. E. Poehner (Eds.)
 The Routledge Handbook of Sociocultural Theory and Second Language Development.
 New York: Routledge (Double-blind; peer-reviewed).

-- García, P. N. (Forthcoming, December 2017).
+- García, P. N. (Forthcoming, 2018).
 Promoting L2 in-Service Teachers’ Emocognitive Development through Collaborative Dialogue.
 In M. Haneda & H. Nassaji (Eds.)
 Perspectives on language as action: Essays in honour of Merrill Swain.
 Bristol, England: Multilingual Matters (Double-blind; peer-reviewed).